Ethereum Classic Blockchain Splits Due to Reorg by a Single Miner By Cointelegraph - Up News Info

 On August 1, several figures associated with (ETC) took to Twitter to inform the community of issues with the ETC blockchain.
 Among the first was Foundation member Hudson (NYSE:) Jameson who stated that: “Exchanges need to pause deposits and withdrawals.”

 The official Twitter page of ETC and James Wo, founder of Ethereum Classic Labs, both confirmed the issue.
-A Diagnosis report was soon released to explain what happened.
-Although the offending miner was identified, it was not clear if it was a deliberate attack on the network.
+A Diagnosis report was soon released to explain that the offending miner was identified.
+The report added that miners should “Continue mining the chain as-is,” adding that any transactions issued during the previous 12-hour period were possibly not mined in the same order they were supposed to be, but they will be re-submitted back into the mempool.

 Continue Reading on Coin Telegraph